About the 2018 contract

 4.2 Ambulance specific: Specifically, what is meant by 'all changes of roles’ under paragraph 6.3 (a) of the Framework Agreement?

 Any movement which requires a new contract of employment to be issued would be considered as ‘a change of role’, thereby initiating the move to section 2 of the NHS Terms and Conditions of Service Handbook for payment of unsocial hours enhancement.

 4.3 Ambulance specific: What are the unsocial hours and sickness absence changes for the Ambulance sector?

 - All new entrants will be employed under section 2 rather than annex 5 of the terms and conditions of service handbook.

-- All existing staff who voluntarily move roles will move to section 2 from annex 5 of the ms and conditions of service handbook.
+- All existing staff who voluntarily move roles will move to section 2 from annex 5 of the terms and conditions of service handbook.

-- Existing staff who are not moving roles will be offered a voluntary move to section 2 from annex 5 of the ms and conditions of service handbook.
+- Existing staff who are not moving roles will be offered a voluntary move to section 2 from annex 5 of the terms and conditions of service handbook.

 - Any new entrants employed in the ambulance sector will be on section 2, and will not have unsocial hours enhancements paid as part of their occupational sickness absence pay.

 - Any existing staff members who voluntarily move to section 2 will not have unsocial hours enhancements paid as part of their occupational sickness absence pay unless they earn £18,160 or less.

 Staff members remaining on annex 5 will not have any changes to their occupational sickness absence pay.